 The City's current water and wastewater system is capable of handling this project within the City of Merced.
-There is an existing sewer line along Q Street.
+There are existing sewer and water lines along Paulson Road, which would be extended to go through the project site to Cardella Road.
 No significant environmental impacts would result from connecting to the line.
-A water line currently exists in Q Street along the property frontage.
-No new construction for water facilities would be required.
 This potential impact is less than significant.